terokaisti/gulp-boilerplate/README.md

 4. create out/index.html and start coding

-Stripped version of jh3y's [gulp boilerplate v2](https://github.com/jh3y/gulp-boilerplate-v2.git)
+_This repo is a strip from jh3y's [gulp boilerplate v2](https://github.com/jh3y/gulp-boilerplate-v2.git)_